fawwaz/yes-i-am-a-github-pro/README.md

 Bullied because you don't have pro badge ?
 Now everyone can have that **FOR FREE** !!!
 YEAAH ! :moneybag:

-It would be nice if you star this repo.
+It would be nice if you star this repo. :star:

 # How to